Marcus Forss: 2023–2025

 Either side of being sidelined for 2 1/2 months by a thigh problem suffered in late October 2023, Forss made 23 appearances and scored seven goals during the 2023–24 season, in a mix of starting and substitute roles.
 Forss missed the final month of the 2023–24 season with a hamstring injury, which kept him out for the opening seven weeks of 2024–25.
-He made four substitute appearances before suffering a setback, which caused him to miss six weeks.
-Forss ended a mid-table 2024–25 season with one goal and 25 appearances, predominantly from the bench.
+Forss made four substitute appearances before suffering a setback, which caused him to miss six weeks.
+He ended a mid-table 2024–25 season with one goal and 25 appearances, predominantly as a substitute.

 2025–26 season and loan to Bolton Wanderers

 After making just two substitute appearances during the opening three weeks of the 2025–26 season, Forss joined League One club Bolton Wanderers on loan until the end of the season.
+He scored five goals in 25 appearances, prior to undergoing surgery on a season-ending torn hamstring in mid-January 2026.
+In his absence, the club was promoted to the Championship after victory in the 2026 League One playoff final.
+Forss was released by Middlesbrough when his contract expired at the end of the season.
+He ended his four seasons at the Riverside with 92 appearances and 18 goals.
+While a free agent, Forss conduced further fitness work with Bolton Wanderers during the 2026–27 pre-season period.
+He was included in the squad for a training camp in Slovakia and played in friendly matches, but did not win a contract.

+Neftchi Fergana

+On 14 September 2026, Forss transferred to Uzbekistan Super League club Neftchi Fergana.
+He signed a contract to play exclusively in the 2026–27 AFC Champions League Elite.

 International career

 Forss was capped by Finland at U17, U18, U19 and U21 level.
 He captained the U19 team, but was not included in the squad for the 2018 European U19 Championship on home soil due to club commitments.
 Good goalscoring form at club level saw Forss receive his maiden call up to the senior team for a series of three matches in November 2020.

 He made his debut with a start in a friendly versus France and scored the opening goal in the 2–0 victory.
 Forss was named in Finland's Euro 2020 squad and made two substitute appearances prior to the team's group stage exit.
 He made two appearances during Finland's failed 2022 World Cup qualification campaign, scoring one goal, which came in a 3–1 victory over Bosnia and Herzegovina in the penultimate group stage match.